w3c/wai-statements/README.md

 ### Installation as stand-alone

-To use the accessibility statement generator tool as a stand-alone to include into your own site you just need the following files:
+To use the accessibility statement generator tool as a stand-alone to include into your own site you need to build the site once with Jekyll, see "[Installation as part of the WAI website](#installation-as-part-of-the-wai-website)".

-- `generator.html`

-    This file contains the markup for the create and preview page.

-- `content-images/wai-statements/generator.css`

-    This file contains application styling.

-- `content-images/wai-statements/generator.js`

-    This file handles / is the application script code.

-The only problem is that this will not work in a browser yet, because the `html` file is a Jekyll template inside the wai theme.

-To get the compiled files you need to follow the installation instructions for "[Installation as part of the WAI website](#installation-as-part-of-the-wai-website)" and instead of serving you build the site once:
+Build the site:
 ```
 bundle exec jekyll build
 ```